ptvty/partial-csv-reader/README.md

     // Get previous row
     csvRow = await csvRow.prevRow();

-Finally, you can get the cells data on any desired row:
+Finally, you can get cell data on any desired row:

     cells = await csvRow.getCells();
     // ["Year", "Make", "Model"]

-See `src/example/index.ts` for a more detailed usage.
+For a more detailed usage, see `src/example/index.ts`.
 To see it in action, you can open `example/app.html` in your browser after running `npm run build`.